TNTCoder44/mini_os/README.md

 # Mini_os
 ## Building

-IMPORTANT: You must have Open-Watcom 2.0 installed under /usr/bin/ by now.
+IMPORTANT: You must have Open-Watcom 2.0 installed under /usr/bin/ by now, or else it won't work.

 First, install the following dependencies: